rdyar/jekyll-amplify-npm/README.md

 - minify html
 - reduce load on files Jekyll has to process - make the core things we need Jekyll to do faster
 - npm watch script can watch _config file for changes and rebuild
+- htmlhint checker

 ## Why use AWS Amplify?

 - allows any plugins
 - simple continuous deployment
 - dev and production sites
-    - password protected dev site
+    - optional password protected dev site (or main site)
 - custom headers
 - control over redirects
 - dirt cheap (for sites like mine at least)